Henry, 3rd Earl of Lancaster

 Seal of Henry of Lancaster from the Barons' Letter of 1301, which he signed as Henricus de Lancastre, Dominus de Munemue (Henry of Lancaster, Lord of Monmouth).
 His shield couche shows the armorial of Plantagenet differenced by a bend azure.

 Henry, 3rd Earl of Leicester and Lancaster (c.
-1281 – 22 September 1345) was a grandson of King Henry III of England (1216–1272) and was one of the principals behind the deposition of King Edward II (1307–1327), his first cousin.
+1281 – 22 September 1345) was an English nobleman.
+He was the grandson of King Henry III of England (r.
+1216–1272) and was one of the principals behind the deposition of King Edward II (r.
+1307–1327), his first cousin.

 Origins

 He was the younger son of Edmund Crouchback, 1st Earl of Lancaster, Earl of Leicester, a son of King Henry III by his wife Eleanor of Provence.
 The Earl Henry's mother was Blanche of Artois, Queen Dowager of Navarre.
 Through his mother, he was a half-brother of Queen Joan I of Navarre.

 Henry's elder brother Thomas, 2nd Earl of Lancaster, succeeded their father in 1296, but Henry was summoned to Parliament on 6 February 1298/99 by writ directed to Henrico de Lancastre nepoti Regis ("Henry of Lancaster, nephew of the king", Edward I), by which he is held to have become Baron Lancaster.
 He took part in the Siege of Caerlaverock in July 1300.